benjann/sttex/README.md

 Main changes:

+    19jan2024 (versipn 1.1.9)
+    - options noextract, nogap, notitle/title() added to do_options; these options set the behavior of -sttex extract-
+    - -sttex extract- did not issue a "file already exists" warning, if the target do-file existed and option -replace- was specified in %STinit; this is fixed (i.e. -sttex extract- now ignores option -replace- specified in %STinit)

     18oct2022 (version 1.1.8)
     - if used on Windows, sttex failed to replace "\" by "/" in file paths written to the target LaTeX file; this is fixed